Overcome Obstacles: Turning Your Obstacles into Power

 If you were indeed on a sea voyage, you would know that this is just part of sea travel.
 You would accept it.
 And just get on with the business of repairing your vessel.
 Or you would find a good use for the fallow time.

 But you’re not.
 You are on an inner voyage that involves unravelling intractable areas of your inner landscape.
 It involves challenging well-established modes of being and behaving.
 And maybe too opening up one or two old wounds.

 And this of course is a lot more challenging than going on any sea voyage.

 It Shouldn’t Be Like This!

 And yet so many people fall into the trap of assuming the journey should be all “plain sailing”.
-They should move effortlessly from A to B to C without a hint of struggle, success follows on success until with a great fanfare they reach their much-desired goal.
+They should move effortlessly from A to B to C without a hint of struggle, Success should follow on success until with a great fanfare they reach their much-desired goal.

-It may seem ridiculous when you look at it like this, but this is how the human mind works.
-You probably wouldn’t even set off on the journey if you knew what really was entailed.
+It may seem ridiculous when you look at it like this.
+But this is how the human mind works.
+In fact, you probably wouldn’t even set off on the journey if you knew what really was entailed.
 A seafarer is a lot more prepared.

-While I was in Portugal I came across a striking fado song which illustrates this point very powerfully.
+While I was in Portugal I came across a striking fado song that illustrates this point very powerfully.

-This is a very rough translation of the song, thanks to Satya Kaur, one of my Portuguese clients.
+This is a very rough translation of the song by Satya Kaur, one of my long term Portuguese clients.
 It starts off like this:

 Now Yes, let’s turn this thing around